oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   met.

 # 17 TOSCA Cloud Service Archive (CSAR) format
 This section defines the metadata of a cloud service archive as well as its overall structure.

-Except for the examples, this section is **normative.**
+The content in this section is normative unless otherwise labeled except:
+  - the examples
+  - references unless labelled as normative.

 ## 17.1 Overall Structure of a CSAR
 <!----